-The Lent Term has been very busy for the College medics; we heard back from two Lower Sixth pupils on their most recent trips.
+The Lent Term has been very busy for the College medics; we heard back from three Lower Sixth pupils on their most recent trips.

-Punn Punn I from the Lower Sixth reports on the lecture “Aortic surgery: has much changed?” held at the Royal Sussex County Hospital:
+Punn Punn I reports on the lecture “Aortic surgery: has much changed?” held at the Royal Sussex County Hospital:

 “The talk was organised by the Brighton and Sussex Medico-Chirurgical Society (informally known as ‘MedChi’); founded in 1847, the society provides an opportunity for medical professionals to meet and discuss medical issues.
 The members are usually hospitals doctors, GPs, retired doctors, as well medical students.
 Lancing medics have been fortunate enough to attend the lectures for the last three years.
 The speaker in this occasion was the newly inaugurated President of the Medico-Chirurgical Society, Mr Syed Waquar Yusuf, who introduced endovascular aortic surgery and carotid surgery under local anaesthesia to Sussex.
 Moreover, he has played a predominant role in the development of endovascular aortic aneurysm repair, and performed the world’s first endovascular repair of a ruptured aneurysm in 1994.
 The talk was very fascinating as Mr Yusuf told us about his role in the early days of aortic surgery and how it has evolved into modern day surgery.
 With lots of images, details of experimental trials and interesting data to show the success or failure of these trials, the Lancing College medics were certainly given much to think about.”

-Lydia B, also from the Lower Sixth, tells us about the recent medics’ trip the Leaf Clinic in Eastbourne:
+Lydia B tells us about the recent medics’ trip the Leaf Clinic in Eastbourne: